hmrc/grant-ssh-access/README.md

 ```
 ![](images/success-screenshot.png)
 9. Send the content of the message to the engineer who requested access.
 The token is not sensitive, so can be sent via slack / email / pigeon.

+## Instructions for running AWS command
+If the engineer sent you an AWS command to run.

+1. Ensure you have the AWS CLI setup
+2. Run the command using the appropriate profile.
+3. Send the generated token to the user.
+The token is not sensitive, so can be sent via slack / email / pigeon.

 ## Configuration